jolocom/jolo-did-method/packages/jolo-did-resolver/README.md

 This module encapsulates the logic required to resolve Jolocom Identities using an instance of the Jolocom [registry smart contract](../registry-contract) and an IPFS gateway.
 The exported interface is compatible with the [DIF DID-Resolver](https://github.com/decentralized-identity/did-resolver) module.

+*Please note that this module is not meant to be used directly, but rather through an integration with either the Jolocom Library ([source](https://github.com/jolocom/jolocom-lib/blob/next/ts/didMethods/jolo/resolver.ts#L31)), or the DIF DID-Resolver module (as shown in the example below)*

 ## Usage examples
 In combination with the [DIF DID-Resolver](https://github.com/decentralized-identity/did-resolver):